xwshen51/engression/README.md

 ### R package

-The latest release of the R package can be installed through CRAN (coming soon):
+The latest release of the R package can be installed through CRAN:

 ```R
 install.packages("engression")